REST API source concepts

 }

-In Coveo, the item body field is named body.
-You therefore configure your REST API source so that the content of the bio Vimeo field is indexed in Coveo as the content of the body field (see Dynamic Values): "Body": "%[bio]".
-This instructs the Coveo crawler to retrieve the content of the bio property in the API JSON response, and then to store this information as the value of the Coveo body field.
+For example, if you want the value of the bio property to be indexed by Coveo in the Body field, your source configuration should contain "Body": "%[bio]".
+The Coveo crawler will retrieve the content of the bio property in the API JSON response, and store this information as the value of the Coveo Body field.

 "Metadata": {